basicswap/basicswap/doc/simplex.md

 key is bundled locally or fetched from a keyserver on first prepare.

 Upstream's signed manifest for 7.0.0 only lists the Ubuntu `x86_64` builds.
-For builds that are not in the manifest (Linux `aarch64`, macOS, Windows) prepare checks the hash against the `SHA2-256(...)` lines in the GitHub release notes instead and logs a warning, because that hash is not covered by the PGP signature.
+The hashes of the other builds (Linux `aarch64`, macOS, Windows) are only published in the GitHub release notes, which are not signed and can be edited after release.
+For those builds prepare checks the hash against a per-version checksum pinned in `basicswap/bin/prepare.py` (`SIMPLEX_PINNED_HASHES`) instead, so the trust anchor is the reviewed BasicSwap source rather than the release page.
+When `SIMPLEX_CHAT_VERSION` is changed to a release without pinned checksums, prepare refuses to download an unsigned build unless `SIMPLEX_ALLOW_UNSIGNED_HASH=1` is set, in which case the release-notes hash is used and the binary is treated as unverified.

 An existing binary at `bin/simplex/simplex-chat` is re-verified against the manifest for `SIMPLEX_CHAT_VERSION` each time prepare adds the network.
 If it doesn't match (wrong version, manual replacement, corruption) it is redownloaded.
-After successful verification prepare writes `bin/simplex/.verified` recording the version and hash.
+After successful verification prepare writes `bin/simplex/.verified` recording the version, hash and how the hash was authenticated (`signed`, `pinned` or `release_notes`).

 At startup BasicSwap compares the binary's hash against `.verified` and refuses to start the SimpleX network on a mismatch or if the configured